Rephonic

 Dr. Michele Alaniz

-Co-host and director of pediatrics at a rehab hospital, emphasizing her expertise in pediatric occupational therapy.
+Co-host and Director of Pediatrics at a rehab hospital in Southern California, shares personal experiences and insights into pediatric occupational therapy.

 Dr. Lacy Wright